sukrijakararic/pleigns-ecommerce-fullstack-app/README.md

 # E-commerce Full Stack Project, Pleigns

 Welcome to Pleigns!
-To visit my website, please go to [https://pleigns.onrender.com/](https://pleigns.onrender.com/).
+To visit my website, please go to [https://pleigns-api.onrender.com/](https://pleigns-api.onrender.com/).

 This project is a full-stack application incorporating a RESTful API that I built to interact with the client.

+It was built using the PERN stack.
+This was my most challenging yet rewarding project and I hope you enjoy!

 ## Authentication